 6 Sigma Supply Chain is an approach that uses the Six Sigma methodology to optimize and improve supply chain processes.
 Six Sigma is a data-driven methodology that focuses on identifying and eliminating defects in order to improve quality, reduce costs, and increase customer satisfaction.
 By using Six Sigma principles and tools in supply chain management, companies can improve efficiency, reduce waste, and increase profitability.
 The goal of Six Sigma Supply Chain is to create a streamlined, efficient supply chain that delivers high-quality products and services to customers at a lower cost.

-Six Sigma in Supply Chain Management
+Six Sigma in supply chain

 Benefits of Six Sigma in Supply Chain Management